princeton-nlp/c-sts/README.md

 We provide the basic training scripts and utilities for finetuning and evaluating the models in the paper.
 The code is adapted from the [HuggingFace Transformers](www.huggingface.co/transformers) library.
 Refer to the [documentation](https://huggingface.co/transformers/) for more details.

 ### Fine-tuning
+The current code supports finetuning any encoder-only model, using the `cross_encoder`, `bi_encoder`, or `tri_encoder` settings described in the paper.
 You can finetune the models described in the paper using the `run_sts.sh` script.
 For example, to finetune the `princeton-nlp/sup-simcse-roberta-base` model on the C-STS dataset, run the following command:

 ```bash